Putnam City Schools officials recently presented the Oklahoma Medical Research Foundation with a check for $50,000 to support cancer research.

 Since then, her efforts have raised more than $3.7 million for OMRF.
 The funds have paid for research, supplies and established OMRF’s Putnam City Schools Distinguished Chair in Cancer Research.

-Work at OMRF has led an experimental drug now undergoing clinical trials at the OU Health Stephenson Cancer Center to treat patients suffering from glioblastoma, a deadly brain cancer.
+Work at OMRF has led to an experimental drug now undergoing clinical trials at the OU Health Stephenson Cancer Center to treat patients suffering from glioblastoma, a deadly brain cancer.
 The drug has also shown promise in diffuse intrinsic pontine glioma (DIPG), a fast-growing pediatric cancer that starts in the brain stem.

 “Putnam City Schools students and employees work hard to raise money for OMRF throughout the school year.
 That commitment allowed us to raise significant funds for OMRF prior to schools being closed during the pandemic,” said Dr. Fred Rhodes, superintendent of Putnam City Schools.
 “Schools host individual fundraisers at school sites, and all of those combined with Putnam City’s annual Cancer Classic 5K raised an impressive amount during an abbreviated school year.
 We are proud of this partnership and how that relationship contributes to the progress made in cancer research in Oklahoma.”